bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira-automated.md

    ```

 1. Run `pnpm i` and `pnpm run dev`, you can run the demo app locally with `localhost:xxxx`.
-However, the app need to listen to webhook from Jira and Bytebase, so you need to open it to public.
+However, the app need to listen to webhook from Jira and Bytebase, so you need to make the app network accessible from both.
 By using [ngrok](https://ngrok.com/) or [vscode ports](https://code.visualstudio.com/docs/editor/port-forwarding), you can acheive this.

    ![wm-empty](/content/docs/tutorials/database-change-management-with-jira-automated/wm-empty.webp)

-### Jira Webhook: To trigger when Jira issue is created or updated
+### Jira webhook: To trigger when Jira issue is created or updated

 1. Go to Jira, click **Settings** and then **System settings** in the dropdown menu.

    ![jira-go-setting](/content/docs/tutorials/database-change-management-with-jira-automated/jira-go-setting.webp)

-1. Click **Webhooks** on the left sidebar, and then click **+ Create a WebHook**.
+1. Click **WebHooks** on the left sidebar, and then click **+ Create a WebHook**.

    ![jira-create-webhook](/content/docs/tutorials/database-change-management-with-jira-automated/jira-create-webhook.webp)